Shooting on Location

 The following are guidelines to commercial crews who wish to use Georgia Aquarium as a venue or use of animals and staff to film all or part of feature films, documentaries, television advertisements, television series, music videos, photo shoots, print advertisements, etc.

 1. Permission.
 Georgia Aquarium’s vision extends to all members of the media.
 Requests to film and photograph at Georgia Aquarium will be evaluated on an individual basis.
-We will try to accommodate requests that are made, but given the nature of operating the world’s largest aquarium, some requests may be denied.
+We will try to accommodate requests that are made, but given the nature of operating the world’s most magical aquarium, some requests may be denied.
 The Aquarium’s participation is dependent upon a number of factors including the focus of filming or event, prior filming commitments and staffing availability.

 Georgia Aquarium reserves the sole right to grant or refuse access to any media organization based on the advice or request of staff members and to determine under what terms shooting may take place.
 Georgia Aquarium may at any time, in its sole discretion and without liability, revoke its permission.